cakephp/docs/en/controllers/components/authentication.rst

 If no parameter is passed, it gets the authentication redirect URL.
 The URL returned is as per following rules:

-- Returns the normalized URL from session Auth.redirect value if it is present and for the same domain the current app is running on.
+- Returns the normalized URL from the ``redirect`` query string value if it is present and for the same domain the current app is running on.
+Before 3.4.0, the ``Auth.redirect`` session value was used.
-- If there is no session value and there is a config ``loginRedirect``, the ``loginRedirect`` value is returned.
+- If there is no query string/session value and there is a config ``loginRedirect``, the ``loginRedirect`` value is returned.
-- If there is no session and no ``loginRedirect``, / is returned.
+- If there is no redirect value and no ``loginRedirect``, / is returned.

 Creating Stateless Authentication Systems